YavorYanchev/DesignPatterns/README.md

 The role of the facade is to provide different high-level views of subsystems whose details are hidden from users.
 In general, the operations that might be desirable from a user's perspective could be made up of different selections of parts of the sybsystems.
+Hiding details is akey programming concept.
+What makes the facade pattern different from, say, the Decorator or Adapter patterns is that the interface it builds up can be entirely new.
+It is not coupled to existing requirements, nor must it conform to existing interfaces.
+There can also be several facades built up around an existing set of subsystems.